Johannes Gutenberg University, Mainz, Germany

 The distribution of tracers in the Upper Troposphere and Lower Stratosphere (UTLS) shows a large spatial and temporal variability, caused by competing transport, chemical, and mixing processes near the tropopause, as well as variations in the tropopause itself.
 This strongly affects quantitative estimates of the impact of radiatively active substances, including ozone and water vapour, on surface temperatures, and complicates diagnosis of dynamical processes such as stratosphere troposphere exchange (STE).
-The correct description of dynamical processes at the tropopause and their effect on the UTLS composition contribute to uncertainties affecting near-time climate predictions (related to the WCRP Grand Challenge #7).
+The incorrect description of dynamical processes at the tropopause and their effect on the UTLS composition contribute to uncertainties affecting near-time climate predictions (related to the WCRP Grand Challenge #7).
 The community thus faces challenge of optimally exploiting the existing portfolio of observations to better understand the physical composition of the UTLS.
 This approach will help with interpretation of the past long-term changes in trace gas distributions and the processes that control them.

 This activity ultimately aims at improving the quantitative understanding of the UTLS’s role in climate and the impacts of stratosphere-troposphere exchange (STE) processes on air quality.
 Achieving this goal requires a detailed characterization of existing measurements (from aircraft, ground-based, balloon, and satellite platforms) in the UTLS, including understanding how their quality and sampling characteristics (spatial and temporal coverage, resolution) affect the representativeness of these observations.

 One key aspect of this activity is to develop and apply common metrics to compare UTLS data using a variety of geophysically-based coordinate systems (e.g., tropopause, equivalent latitude, jet-focused) using meteorological information from reanalysis datasets.
 This approach provides a framework for comparing measurements with diverse sampling patterns and thus leverages the meteorological context to derive maximum information on UTLS composition and its relationships to dynamical variability.